jacob-keller/L0G-101086/README.md

 ```

 This text is the id of the particular mention.
 You should include this in the
 discord map hash table as the value for the matching gw2 account name.
+Do
+not include the surrounding angle brackets.
+Due to the way that
+configuration data is stored in JSON, this would require you to encode the
+brackets using unicode escape sequences.
+Newer versions of the script will
+automatically add missing angle brackets for you, preventing the need from
+using the escape sequences.

 ## Questions?